Skip to main content Skip to site footer

 Match day Mascots

-• Hatters Fans (aged 5-14) can have a chance to be a mascot at a Hatters home game.
+• Hatters Fans (aged 7-12) can have the chance to be a mascot at a Hatters home game in a truly memorable experience.

-After warm-up, Mascots wait for the players by the tunnel, As the players come out for the match, each mascot is teamed up with a player and they help lead the team out onto the pitch, With Happy Harry of course!
+• After the warm up, mascots wait for their heroes in the tunnel.
+As the players come out for the match, each mascot is teamed up with a player and they help lead the team out onto the pitch before heading to their seats in the Bobbers Stand.

-Bookings can be made with the commercial team
+• Booking can be made with the commercial team.

 External hirer agreements